Hello fellow bug hunter!

 I really, wholeheartedly hope that somebody at Microsoft thinks about this.
 We are all against attackers so we need to keep our honesty high, making sure we behave in the best interest of final users who in general don’t have a clue of all these things.

 You can find researchers on both sides of the argument: in favor and against full disclosure.
 I am against it only if the affected company demonstrates that it is acting in the best interest of final users.
-In my opinion, some people at Microsoft do not care and they just do what they want, so phrases like “responsible disclosure” will ring in my mind when the “responsible patching” ring in their minds.
-To be clear: I will keep sharing my findings for as long as MSRC keeps acting like an unreachable rock star.
-How is it possible that Microsoft needs 120 days to patch while Firefox sometimes does it in 1 (yes, ONE)?
-This is not acceptable anymore.
-Microsoft can move IE files to the iexplore folder and Edge files to the Edge folder so both programs work stand-alone and we stop with the excuses of OS integration.
+In my opinion, some people at Microsoft do not care and they just do what they want, so phrases like responsible disclosure will ring in my mind if responsible patching rings in Redmond.
+I will keep sharing my findings until something changes.

-Finally, my absolute respect to Edge and IE developers.
-I really think that these guys are creating an amazing browser, but we need a permanent team of attackers helping, firing non-stop at Edge/IE. We need people testing the new features properly, not just fuzzing for memory errors.
+My absolute respect to Edge and IE developers.
+I really think they are creating an amazing browser, but we need a permanent team of attackers helping, firing non-stop at Edge/IE. People testing the new features properly, not just fuzzing for memory errors.
 Edge is already strong in that area, but design bugs are still there.